shereenamin86-stack/Medy-Articles/articles/GLP-1_Side_Effects.md

   <h3 id="injection-site-reactions">6.
 Injection site reactions</h3>

   <p>
-    Redness, itching, or small lumps can occur where you inject GLP-1 medicines such as Wegovy, Ozempic, Mounjaro, or Saxenda.
+    Redness, itching, or small lumps can occur where you inject GLP-1 medicines such as Wegovy or Mounjaro.
   </p>

   <p><strong>How to manage injection site reactions</strong></p>